moov-io/terms-dictionary/README.md

 - **RDFI (Receiving Depository Financial Institution)**<a id="odfi"></a>: An RDFI receives ACH entries from an ACH operator and credits or debits their customer's (receiver's) account as needed.

-- **reason code**<a id="reason-code"></a>: This refers to a code used to provide additional information to the receiving clearing member regarding the nature of a chargeback, subsequent presentment, fee collection, funds disbursement, or request for a source document.
+- **reason code**<a id="reason-code"></a>: A code used to provide additional information to the receiving clearing member regarding the nature of a chargeback, subsequent presentment, fee collection, funds disbursement, or request for a source document.

 - **receiver**<a id="receiver"></a>: The intended recipient of an ACH transaction.
 The Receiver authorizes the Originator to initiate a transaction to either “push” or “pull” funds to/from the Receiver’s bank account, depending on whether an ACH credit or debit transaction was generated by the Originator.